FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 I had to migrate the `.toml` file a bit and do a little html here and css there.
 But even for a non designer like me this was totally managable.
 But I think this also depends on how far you want to go with your theme.

-Compared to jekyll I think that hugo is a little hard to get in and has a steep lernaing courve which I haven't mastered yet.
+Compared to jekyll I think that hugo is a little hard to get in and has a steep learning courve which I haven't mastered completely yet.
 However, with some searching and trial-error I got where I wanted to and could build up my site.

-I put everything up to github which you can find here.
+I put everything up to github which you can find here: [https://github.com/FabianGosebrink/offering-solutions-html](https://github.com/FabianGosebrink/offering-solutions-html)

 So at the end of that chapter my blog was totally fine running locally.